RakeemDodd/terraform-3tier-aws/README.md

 # Terraform 3-Tier Infrastructure – Project

-This project is the starting point for building a 3-tier infrastructure on AWS using [official Terraform modules](https://github.com/terraform-aws-modules).
-It's designed to grow into a full environment with VPC, EC2, RDS, and ALB.
+This project showcases a modular, production-ready 3-tier infrastructure on AWS using official Terraform modules.
+It includes VPC, EC2, RDS, and ALB components, following best practices for scalability and maintainability.

 ## Current Status (Phase 1)